pplulee/appleid_auto/README.md

 The frontend is used to manage accounts, support adding multiple accounts, and provide a display account page.

-Support creating a shared page containing multiple accounts and setting a password for the shared page.
+Creates a shared page containing multiple accounts and setting a password for the shared page.(Optional)

-The backend checks whether the account is locked at regular intervals.
-If it is locked or two-step verification is enabled, it will be automatically unlocked, the password will be changed, and the password will be reported to the API.
+The backend regularly checks whether the account is locked.
+If it is locked or 2FA is enabled, it will be automatically unlocked, the password will be changed, and the password will be reported to the API.

 Log in to Apple ID and automatically delete devices in Apple ID.

-Enable proxy pool and Selenium cluster to improve the success rate of unlocking and prevent wind control.
+Enable proxy pool and Selenium cluster to improve the success rate and prevent risk control.(Optional)

 ### Reminder: